particle-iot/docs/src/content/getting-started/console/sim-management.md

 ## Importing SIM cards

 In many cases, you will not need to import SIM cards at all.
-For devices that include a built-in MFF2 SMD SIM (E Series, B Series SoM, Boron, and Tracker), adding the Device ID to your product will automatically add the built-in SIM card to your product with no additional steps required.
+For devices that include a built-in MFF2 SMD SIM (E-Series, B-Series SoM, Boron, and Tracker), adding the Device ID to your product will automatically add the built-in SIM card to your product with no additional steps required.

 You can import SIM cards into your product a variety of different ways: